Zowe-Java-SDK/ZosShell/README.md

     info=with
     STARTWITH>

 JSON configuration file is required for the application to work properly.
-Any error in finding the file or parsing the JSON string will result in the application being unusable; it will display an error and any input will close the app.
+Any error in finding the file or parsing the JSON string will result in the application being unusable; it will display an error, and any input will close the app.

 The following screenshot displays the ZosShell shell window with custom windows properties defined within the "window" JSON section.

 Here the window is set to display its background in green and font as yellow/bold.

 ![Demo](https://github.com/frankgiordano/ZosShell/blob/master/demos/colors.gif)